 Which producers inspired you when you started.

-As a musician Stevie wonder and Quincy Jones were the first major musicians that influenced me.
-I use to listen to their records over and over again.
-As a producer Rodney “Darkchild” Jerkins and Timbaland were the two major influences to me.
-When I first started using FL Studio it was their production that really inspired me to keep learning FL Studio.
+Stevie Wonder and Quincy Jones were the first major musicians that influenced me.
+I used to listen to their records over and over again.
+As far as producers, Rodney “Darkchild” Jerkins and Timbaland were the two major influences on me.
+When I first started using FL Studio, it was their production that really inspired me to keep learning the DAW.

 How did you start using FL Studio & what does it mean to your productions?